Clemson vs. Boston College NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Clemson and its opponents have combined for 46 points -- this matchup's point total -- only twice this season.
+- Clemson has combined with its opponents to score more than 46 points just two times this year.

-- Boston College and its opponents have combined to score more than 46 points in two games this season.
+- Boston College has combined with its opponents to score more than 46 points in two games this season.

 - The combined points per game average of the two teams, 63.1, is 17.1 points above Saturday's over/under.

-- This contest's over/under is 17.7 points greater than the 28.3 these two squads combine to allow per game this season.
+- This contest's over/under is 17.7 points above the 28.3 these two squads combine to allow per game this season.

-- Tigers games this season feature an average total of 51.9 points, a number 5.9 points higher than Saturday's over/under.
+- The average total in Tigers games this season is 51.9, 5.9 points more than Saturday's total of 46.

-- The 56.8 PPG average total in Eagles games this season is 10.8 points more than this game's over/under.
+- The 46-point over/under for this game is 10.8 points below the 56.8 points per game average total in Eagles games this season.

 Clemson Stats and Trends